 Machine guns.
 Possession or use of a machine gun for offensive or aggressive purpose is a crime punishable by at least ten years in prison.
 (Arkansas Statutes § 5-73-204.)

 Defaced firearms.
 You may not knowingly possesses a firearm with a manufacturer's serial number or other identification mark required by law that has been removed, defaced, marred, altered, or destroyed.
+Possession of a defaced firearm is a Class D felony, punishable by up to six years in prison.
 However, it is a defense to prosecution under this law that you reported the possession to the police or another government agency before being arrested or subject to an arrest warrant or summons.
 (Arkansas Statutes § 5-73-107.)

 Penalties for Illegally Possessing a Handgun